-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated April 11, 2007 (except Note 1, as to which the date is October 22, 2007), in Amendment No. 6 to the Registration Statement (Form S-1 No. 333-144405) and related Prospectus of Ulta Salon, Cosmetics & Fragrance, Inc. for the registration of shares of its common stock.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated April 11, 2007, in the Registration Statement (Form S-1) and related Prospectus of Ulta Salon, Cosmetics & Fragrance, Inc. for the registration of shares of its common stock.